Upper Mustang Trek

 With its restricted access and mandatory nature, this journey to the ancient Himalayan kingdom remains exclusive, remote and deeply rewarding.
 If you are seeking more than just mountains, something raw, ancient and untouched, the Upper Mustang Trek is one of Nepal’s most captivating trekking experiences.

-Upper Mustang Trek Itinerary (Short Outine)
+Upper Mustang Trek Itinerary (Short Outline)

 Below is the day-by-day breakdown of the short Upper Msutang trek itinerary highlighting key details of the journey such as elevation, distance, duration and daily altitude gain.
 You can use this overview as a quick reference to understand how your daily acvitivity will be like during the exploration of this forbidden Himalayan kingdom.